Chân Không: Order of Interbeing

-On February 5, 1966 Chân Không was ordained as one of the first six members of the Order of Interbeing, sometimes called the "Six Cedars".
+On 5 February 1966 Chân Không was ordained as one of the first six members of the Order of Interbeing, sometimes called the "Six Cedars".
 Following her ordination, she was given the name Sister Chân Không, True Emptiness.
 In explaining the meaning of the name, she says: "In Buddhism, the word 'emptiness' is a translation of the Sanskrit sunyata.
 It means 'empty of a separate self.'
 It is not a negative or despairing term.
 It is a celebration of interconnectedness, of interbeing.
 It means nothing can exist by itself alone, that everything is inextricably interconnected with everything else.
 I know that I must always work to remember that I am empty of a separate self and full of the many wonders of this universe, including the generosity of my grandparents and parents, the many friends and teachers who have helped and supported me along the path, and you dear readers, without whom this book could not exist.
 We inter-are, and therefore we are empty of an identity that is separate from our interconnectedness."

 The Order of Interbeing was to be composed of monks, nuns, laymen, and laywomen.
 The first six ordainees were free to choose whether they preferred to live and practice as formal monastics or as laypersons.
 The first three women chose to live celibate lives like nuns, although they didn't shave their heads, while the three men chose to marry and practice as lay Buddhists.
 Among the three women was Nhat Chi Mai, known for her active participation in the group "Youth Serving Society" who taught within various orphanages and immolated herself in 1967 for peace.

 From 1969 to 1972 Chân Không worked with Thích Nhất Hạnh in Paris organizing the Buddhist Peace Delegation which campaigned for peace in Vietnam.
 She then worked with Thích Nhất Hạnh to establish the first the Sweet Potato community near Paris, then Plum Village Monastery in 1982.
 Chân Không accompanied and assisted Thích Nhất Hạnh when he traveled.
 In addition, she has organized relief work for those in need in Vietnam, by coordinating relief food parcels for poor children and medicine for the sick, and has helped organize activities at Plum Village.

-Sister Chân Không ordained as a nun by Thích Nhất Hạnh in 1988 on [Vulture Peak], in India.
+Sister Chân Không ordained as a nun by Thích Nhất Hạnh in 1988 on Vulture Peak, India.